July 07, 2006

 UCSD’s Plan of Attack: Discovering and Developing New Medicines

 Scripps researchers are working to purify diverse chemicals found in marine sources and test for their ability to kill drug-resistant species like MRSA, fielding novel compounds with anti-microbial activity.
-They collaborate, with chemists such as UCSD’s Mike VanNieuwenhzen, assistant professor of chemistry and biochemistry, who have a lot ofuses his experience to understand how antibiotics work, then chemically modifies them to enhance activity and minimize toxicity.
+They collaborate with chemists such as UCSD’s Mike VanNieuwenhze , assistant professor of chemistry and biochemistry, who uses his experience to understand how antibiotics work, then chemically modifies them to enhance activity and minimize toxicity.

 “With newly recruited faculty in pharmaceutical chemistry, coupled with long-standing expertise in pharmacology and chemistry, UCSD is well positioned to contribute to this and other critical areas of drug development,” said Palmer Taylor, Ph.D., dean of the Skaggs School and Associate Vice Chancellor of Health Sciences at UCSD.

 Plans are underway for a new division, based in the School of Medicine’s Department of Pediatrics and led by Nizet, who will also hold a joint appointment at the Skaggs School.
 The division, with a major focus on the development of new antibiotics, hopes to recruit several new faculty members to work in the area of novel antibiotics in coming years.

 The UCSD researchers’ aim is not to simply kill bacteria, but to develop more pathogen-specific drugs that possess fewer side effects.
 They are also looking at ways in which medicines can work to boost the body’s own immune system’s ability to kill bacteria, especially in patients with compromised immune systems.